mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 The output images are saved in `output/samples` directory.

-User can also add extra noise to make image more variant to the input image.
+you can also add extra noise to the image embedding to increase the amount of variation in the generated images.

 ```shell
 python unclip_image_variation.py -v 2.1-unclip-l --image_path tarsila_do_amaral.png --prompt "a cute cat sitting in the garden" --noise_level 200